autowarefoundation/autoware.universe/common/autoware_testing/design/autoware_testing-design.md

 The package aims to provide a unified way to add standard testing functionality to the package, currently supporting:
 - Smoke testing (`add_smoke_test`): launch a node with default configuration and ensure that it starts up and does not crash.
+- Interface testing (`add_interface_test`): launch a node with default configuration and topic configuration and ensure that it publishes and subscribes to the expected topics.

 # Design